You may find images of UNM public art at New Mexico Digital Collections.

-Kenneth Adams' controversial Three Peoples Murals (1939) represents a Depression-era utopian view of cultures in New Mexico.
+Kenneth Adams' Three Peoples Murals (1939) represents one Depression-era view of cultures in New Mexico.
 Adams was an alum of the College of Fine Arts at UNM and taught Studio Art at UNM until 1963.
 He was commissioned to paint these murals in Zimmerman Library, a National Historic Register Building.
+View UNM's Campus Climate webpage for a brief history.
+These murals are kept covered unless a request to view is made at the Zimmerman Library's Center for Southwest Research service desk.

 LOCATION: Zimmerman Library, West Wing